OpenAADL/ocarina-build/README.md

-This repository proposes a script, `build_ocarina.sh`, to get source code, compile and test Ocarina.
+The `build_ocarina.sh` script is a helper program to get source code, compile package and test Ocarina on all supported platforms.

-It relies on shell constructs to coordinate various activities to:
+It relies on shell constructs to coordinate various activities:
 - fetch Ocarina source, with its runtimes PolyORB-HI/Ada and PolyORB-HI/C, and the AADLib library
 - compile Ocarina, and install it in a local directory
 - run Ocarina testsuites, and eventually collect coverage metrics
+- package Ocarina and its runtime

 ```
 Usage: ./build_ocarina.sh [switches]